 The Coach Core apprenticeship scheme was designed by The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry to take young people aged 16 – 24 with limited opportunities, and train them to be sports coaches and positive role models and mentors in their communities.
 The apprentices learn technical sport skills alongside an inclusive and holistic approach to coaching, with an emphasis on employability and mentoring skills.

-An avid tennis fan, Duchess of Cambridge is patron of the All England Lawn Tennis and Croquet Club since 2016.
-Duchess took the patronage of the Association from Her Majesty the Queen in December last year who held the role for 64 years.
+An avid tennis fan, Duchess of Cambridge is a patron of the All England Lawn Tennis and Croquet Club since 2016.
+Duchess took the patronage of the Association from the Queen in December last year who held the role for 64 years.

-We have seen Duchess at the royal box of Wimbledon court many times as patron and as a supporter of tennis player.
+We have seen Duchess at the royal box of Wimbledon court many times as a patron and as a supporter of a tennis player.

-It seems Duchess Kate is wearing her GOAT Redgrave coat for today’s discussion at Kensington Palace.
+It seems Duchess was wearing her GOAT Redgrave coat for today’s discussion at Kensington Palace.
 Duchess has worn the piece last in November 2017 for an engagement with Family Action after its debut in 2013.

 The Court Circular also mentioned the reception of Rt.
 Hon.
 Nicolas Gibb MP, Minister of State for School Standards by Duchess at Palace in this morning.